Cinemini: Mannetje Tak

 You won’t believe the things that happen to Stick Man!
 He nearly gets chewed by a dog, a swan puts him in her nest and then Stick is also on fire for a bit!
 Fortunately, there’s Santa Claus to sort things out….
 This month Eye screens a wonderful film adaptation of the well-known children’s book by Julia Donaldson and Axel Scheffler in our Cinemini theatre.
 Arjan Ederveen dubbed the voice of Stick Man for the Dutch version.

-Stick Man is an animated twig with eyes, a nose, a mouth, arms and legs.
+Stick Man is an animated twig with eyes, a nose, a mouth, arms, and legs.
 He and his wife and three kids have made a cosy home in a hollow tree.
-They”re living the good life, but then Stick Man decides to go out for a walk on his own.
+They're living the good life, but then Stick Man decides to go out for a walk on his own.
 He gets picked up by a playful dog, a young girl hurls him in the river, and a swan thinks Stick Man would be perfect to line her nest.
 Will Stick Man be able to return to his family again?
-Fortunately Santa Claus comes to the rescue.
+Fortunately, Father Christmas comes to the rescue.

 Eye’s finest and most intimate film theatre is a great place for children aged 2 to 6 to experience their first cinema visit.
 Every Sunday morning, Eye’s Cinemini opens especially for preschoolers and their (grand)parents, where children are treated to a film, followed by experiments with light and shadow in small play tents.